 Therapy options

-Medication is typically just one part of a comprehensive treatment plan.
-Therapy options for mental disorders or illnesses are extremely diverse, with medication and psychotherapy forming the two main pillars of treatment.
+Treatment options for mental healt disorders include medication and psychotherapy as the two main pillars of treatment.
 The focus on either component depends on the type and severity of the illness.
+Hovewer, there are many disorder-specific therapeutic approaches proven effective in treating certain conditions:

 Psychoeducation

-Another important therapeutic element in both medication and psychotherapy is psychoeducation, which has become established in recent years.
-It involves targeted education and information about the disorder or illness.
+Psychoeducation is important therapeutic element in psychiatric treatment, which has become established in recent years.
+It involves targeted education of patients about their conditions.

 Complementary therapies

-Additionally, there are many complementary therapeutic methods, such as sociotherapy, relaxation techniques, and occupational therapy.
-The combination of therapy elements depends on various factors, such as the type and severity of the illness or disorder, its associated impairments, the patient’s personal preferences, and the skills they need to manage the condition.
-Which therapies and supportive methods are suitable in individual cases can be decided together with a psychiatrist or psychotherapist.
+Additionally, there are many complementary therapeutic methods, such as sociotherapy, occupational therapy and relaxation techniques.
+The use of thes therapies depends on various factors, such as the type and severity of the illness, its associated impairments, the patient’s personal preferences, and the skills they need to manage the condition.

 Founding difficuties